Boeing 787 Dreamliner: 2022

 In January 2022, it was reported that deliveries were not anticipated to restart until April 2022.
 In February, the FAA announced that it would withdraw Boeing's delegated authority to issue airworthiness certificates for individual 787 aircraft until Boeing can demonstrate consistent quality, stable delivery processes, and a robust plan for the rework needed on the undelivered aircraft in storage.
 In late March Boeing began sounding out suppliers about their ability to support the production of up to seven aircraft a month by late 2023.
 Vistara, which had been expecting delivery of four Dreamliners in 2022, indicated a lack of confidence in Boeing meeting its delivery aims by arranging to lease aircraft instead.
 Later in April reports began to emerge of a further delay of at least two months, and it was only in late April that Boeing submitted the necessary certification package laying out the inspections and repairs to be undertaken on already constructed planes.
 The FAA rejected portions of the package as incomplete and returned it to Boeing, indicating a further delay before the resumption of deliveries.
 In late July, the FAA approved Boeing's revised certification package, leading the company to anticipate resuming deliveries "within days".
 Deliveries resumed on August 10, 2022, after the FAA granted clearance.
+Between November 2020 and August 2022, only 14 787s were delivered.

 2023

+In January 2023, Boeing stated that the 787 fuselage gap problem and the subsequent halt in deliveries had cost Boeing $6.3 billion in "abnormal costs".

 In February 2023, a further problem, of an analysis error by a supplier related to the 787 forward pressure bulkhead, was identified, leading to a further temporary halt in deliveries (but not in production) and a 5% drop in the company's share price.
 On March 10, the FAA approved the resumption of the deliveries.

 2024

-In April 2024, Boeing engineer Sam Salehpour reported that the 787's (as well as the 777's) fuselage had been improperly assembled and that it could cause individual aircraft to break apart in mid-air.
+In April 2024, Boeing engineer Sam Salehpour alleged that the 787's (as well as the 777's) fuselage had been improperly assembled and that it could cause individual aircraft to break apart in mid-air.
 Salehpour also claimed that he tried to raise these concerns to Boeing but was reprimanded by the company.
 The FAA is investigating Salehpour's allegations.
 Boeing released a statement rejecting these claims.

 2025

 In early 2025, Italian authorities discovered a fraud scheme involving over 4,800 parts.
 The investigation indicated that Manufacturing Process Specification (MPS), an Italian supplier, and its subcontractors had falsified quality certifications for the components used in the Dreamliner.
 MPS, however, no longer exists as a company.

+Boeing announced in February 2025 that it had completed rework on the 122 787s that had to be stored long-term until the structural issues discovered in 2020 - shimming issues with the small gaps at the fuselage joins - could be repaired.
+The last jet that exited the rework program in February 2025 was a 787-10 built in South Carolina in December 2020.
+The "shadow factory" rework program had pulled hundreds of mechanics away from regular production work.